CHAP Stakeholders include three notable groups:

 Partners: Communities and the Agencies that serve them

 Every year, out of approximately 660 enrolled medical students, more than half volunteered at least once in a CHAP service activity.
-Of these, approximately 25 students are CHAP leaders who organize and administer the CHAP programs with the assistance of Frederica Overstreet, MD, MPH (Faculty Advisor) and Danielle Bienz, MEd (Program Coordinator).
+Of these, approximately 25 students are CHAP leaders who organize and administer the CHAP programs with the assistance of Program Staff.

-Frederica Overstreet, MD, MPH, Faculty Advisor, works with the Program Coordinator and Manager to assist students in developing and managing programs.
+Amanda Kost, MD, MEd, Faculty Advisor, works with the Program Manager to assist students in developing and managing programs.
 She presents seminars and training on pertinent topics and provides overall medical supervision.
 She oversees all curriculum development and evaluations.

-Danielle Bienz, MEd, Program Coordinator, provides direct management of program development, implementation and evaluation.
+Genya Shimkin, MPH Program Manager, provides direct management of program development, implementation and evaluation.
 She assists with curriculum development, assists students in recruitment, and works with students as they develop, design, and update operations manuals for each program.
-She participates in all planning and debriefing sessions, acts as liaison with all community partners and is the day-to-day problem solver.
+You can reach Genya with any questions at firstname.lastname@example.org.